westcoder15/Testing_Git/README.md

 # Testing_Git
-In this repository I want to try the mechanisms that are under Git and Gitub
+In this repository I want to test the mechanisms that are under Git and Gitub.
+It's been realized during my stage in order to improve my skills in this context.